-Heat treatment shall be confirmed by manufacturer's Certificate.
-The particulars of heat treatment of interchangeable components shall be entered in the Certificate using form 5.1.4 (No. 3).
+Heat treatment shall be confirmed by the document drawn up by the manufacturer according to the standards of the firm.
+The particulars of heat treatment of interchangeable components shall be entered in the Certificate of Test and Thorough Examination of Interchangeable Components and Loose Gear (Form 5.1.4).

-If heat treatment of the interchangeable components was supervised by a competent person, a relevant entry shall be made in Part II of the Register of Ship's Cargo Handling Gear Lifting Appliances and by the surveyor to the Register, based on the Certificate signed by the competent person.
+If heat treatment of the interchangeable components was supervised by a competent person, a relevant entry shall be made in Part II of the Register of Ship's Cargo Handling Gear Lifting Appliances and by the RS surveyor, based on the Certificate of Test and Thorough Examination of Interchangeable Components and Loose Gear signed by the competent person.